carpentries-incubator/lesson-R-packaging/_episodes/035-documentation.md

 - Yourself, in the future, after you forgot all the tiny details.

 For this and other reasons, it is a very good idea to invest some time in writing good documentation.
-The most practical way of doing this is by integrating the documentation writing as part of the functions.
+The most practical way of doing this is by integrating the documentation as part of the functions.
 This is exactly what the package `roxygen2` helps us with.

 ## `roxygen2`